Judge Apologizes After Encouraging Woman To Sell Her Nudes During Family Court

 Rivas has since issued a statement apologizing for the advice he gave during open court.

 “I regret the comments I made during the proceeding.
-I felt the court was being manipulated, but I let my feelings about the case influence my language, tone and demeanor, all of which were inappropriate.”
-His statement read.
+I felt the court was being manipulated, but I let my feelings about the case influence my language, tone and demeanor, all of which were inappropriate,” his statement read.

 The woman explained to Judge Rivas that she feared the wife of her ex-boyfriend would send the suggestive pictures to her place of work.
 During an exchange with the woman, Rivas revealed that he did not believe the testimony.

 Initially, Judge Rivas believed the case looked as though it might be some sort of blackmail or revenge porn situation.
-Upon hearing the testimony, however, he believed the woman was “was attempting to perpetuate a fraud on the court.”
+Upon hearing the testimony, however, he believed the woman was “was attempting to perpetrate a fraud on the court.”

 As the hearing continued, the judge referred to the woman’s comments as “baloney.”
 He also felt that she was wasting the resources of the court.